 - 1. Open class PersonForm in the Java editor - 2.
 Place the curson in the body of the inner class GeneralBox. - 3.
 Copy the code provided in Listing 31 into the general box. - 4.
+Add for each field a getter method above the MainBox (where all other getters are).
+Alternatively you could use the SDK to create both fields (including getters) and add the code from Listing 31. - 5.
 Hit Ctrl + Shift + 0 and fix the necessary imports.